Find information per region

 Directorate-General for Justice Policy

-The EJN-Civil Contact Point, the courts or other entities and authorities are not bound by the information contained in this factsheet.
-It is also still necessary to read the legal texts in force.
-These are subject to regular updates and evolutionary interpretation of case-law.
+The EJN-Civil Contact Point, the courts and other entities and authorities are not bound by the information contained in this factsheet.
+The legal texts in force continue to be required reading.
+This information is subject to regular updates and evolutionary interpretation of case-law.

 The national language version of this page is maintained by the respective EJN contact point.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 Neither the EJN nor the European Commission accept responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.